fairymq/fairymq/readme.md

 ⭐ Multiple Queues

-⭐ Message data has no limit and are of a buffer of bytes enqueued by a client
+⭐ Message data has no limit and are a buffer of bytes enqueued by a client

 ## Setup